Buying Vacant Land for Homesteading: 7 Essential Things You Must Know Before You Purchase

 Again, the title search examiner should verify any easements, liens and judgements and include them in the preliminary title report.
 Make sure you thoroughly review your title report and ask for further explanation on any items you don’t understand.

 If there is not already power to the property, you’ll want to explore your options.
 Are you planning on going off-grid, with a solar setup and a generator, or would you rather have municipal power?
-Where are the nearest power poles and lines?
-Not transmission lines (those probably won’t do you any good), but distribution lines – the ones that bring electricity to homes.
 If you plan on municipal power, you will probably want to contact the local power company to make sure they will extend service to the property, and how much it will cost.
+If you are planning on an off-grid setup, you’ll want to familiarize yourself with what that system entails and what the costs are.

 What is the water source for the property?
 Maybe the property has a creek or spring, maybe municipal water is nearby, maybe you plan on a rainwater collection system, or maybe you plan on drilling a well.
 There are pros and cons to each of these water systems, so make sure you know what you’re getting into.
-Our property has a seasonal creek and a year-round spring, but we chose to drill a well.
-Water is so important for any and all homestead activities, so having a clean, reliable water source is vital!

 This might seem like an obvious one, but sometimes it’s not all that evident where the actual boundaries are when looking at a piece of property.
 Corner markers could be buried underneath leaves or soil (or not marked at all).
 Fences that appear to represent property lines can be off by several feet, or just plain wrong.